BLE-LTER/ble-handbook/handbook.md

 <a id="metadata-template"></a>
 ## Metadata template

 We use a metadata template to collect information about datasets from scientists.
-It resides at, well, several places.
+This is structured similarly to metabase, while maximizing legibility and user friendliness for researchers.

+It consists of:
+- a metadata template (.xlsx file)
+- four pages of instructions (PDF)
+- abstract and methods templates (.docx files)
+- example package, which is a .zip of data files and accompanying, filled-out metadata templates

 On Box, we keep a zip and publishes it on a stable link https://utexas.box.com/v/ble-metadata-template.
 This zip should always be updated to the latest canon version.
+BLE website links to this zip.

 Austin Disk is where we keep the canon version: under BLE LTER > Data-notes > BLE practices > metadata_template > canon.
 This itself is a git repo at https://github.com/BLE-LTER/ble-metadata-template for version control purposes.

 <a id="how-to-update-template"></a>
 ### How to update template
-This is a copy of the README on the git repo with a tiny bit more.
+This is a copy of the README on the git repo.

 #### Template Excel

 1. Open file `metadata_template.xlsx`
 2. Make changes.
-Make changes to sample package if applicable.
+Make changes to example package if applicable.
 Make changes to instructions if applicable.
 3. Save file(s)
 4. See common steps.